Anytime You Need a Friend: Composition

-"Anytime You Need a Friend" is a mid-tempo song which draws influence from pop, R&B and gospel musical genres.
+"Anytime You Need a Friend" is a mid-tempo song that draws influence from pop, R&B and gospel musical genres.
 It has a "moderately slow" tempo of 69 beats per minute.
 The song was written by Carey and Afanasieff, with production helmed by the pair as well.
 After the song's bridge, a church choir is introduced and featured throughout its final chorus and climax.
 Carey's vocals are layered over the background gospel-styled vocals on the final chorus, after which she uses the whistle register to close the song.
 The song's lyrics describe a relationship the protagonist has with another individual, telling them that anytime they need a friend, she will be there unconditionally.

 Throughout the song, the lyrics seemingly show the evolving relationship between the couple.
 Carey sings Anytime you need a friend / I will be here / You'll never be alone again / So don't you fear / Even if you're miles away / I'm by your side / So don't you ever be lonely / Love will make it alright, which hints at a current friendship where more still uncovered emotions are present.
 Author Chris Nickson explains on the song's switch in relationship, as the lyrics change to If you just believe in me / I will love you endlessly / Take my hand / Take me into your heart / I'll be there forever baby / I won't let go / I'll never let go.
 The protagonist is willing to accept the relationship as only a friend, but tells her partner that no matter his feelings for her, she loves him and still wishes to be loved by him, something she will never forget or "let go".